tdeck/3dmake_libraries/braille-chars/README.md

 ## Geometry and orientation
 By default, `braille_label` will produce the given text on a 2mm thick vertical plate, with the dots facing toward you (in the -y direction).
-This is the most suitable for printing standalone Braille labels, as Braille printed vertically tends to have better tactile quality and the dots are more resilient.
+This is the most suitable for printing standalone braille labels, as braille printed vertically tends to have better tactile quality and the dots are more resilient.

-You can also choose to have the Braille label lying flat, simply set `lie_flat=true` and you won't have to manually rotate it.
+You can also choose to have the braille label lying flat, simply set `lie_flat=true` and you won't have to manually rotate it.

 You can control the thickness of the base plate with `plate_thickness`.